Picture Gallery> Staffordshire>

 Ilam, Holy Cross Church

-The stone built church, which is close to the Hall, is in the Early English style and was restored by Sir Gilbert Scott in 1856[2].
+The stone built church, which is close to the Hall, is in the Early English style and was restored by Sir Gilbert Scott R. A. in 1856[2b].
 When the church was re-consecrated a Derbyshire newspaper commented that "the most material addition has been a new aisle on the north side, capable of accommodating 50 worshippers.
 The rest of the church has, however, been so much altered that no part of it would probably be recognised, save the venerable old porch, by those who knew it in its former condition"[3].

 Scott raised the rooves and re-tiled them.
 He also raised the western tower and added what is known as a saddleback roof; the roof was topped with a ridge and has two sloping sides, so the structure underneath has two gable ends - hence the term saddle backed.
 The trefoiled opening below the roof is for the belfry.
 There is another on the far side of the tower.